 If you’re planning to spend at least £60, Amazon Prime members can currently buy a gift card (opens in new tab) for this amount and get an extra £6 added to the balance.
 This bonus is only available if you haven’t topped up your account in the last 36 months.

-And if you’re planning to spend at least £120 over two items and there’s two Amazon Prime members in the household you can double up the free £6 to £12 and coordinate the buying so that each of you is buying an item with a gift card and gaining an extra £6.
+And if you’re planning to spend at least £120 over two items and there are two Amazon Prime members in the household you can double up the free £6 and coordinate the buying so that each of you is buying an item with a gift card and gaining an extra £6.

 Prices can change very quickly, with online retailers using complex algorithms to slash prices throughout the day.
-So, even if you compared prices in the morning and found Amazon to be cheapest, it’s worth searching again when you actually want to buy the product (even if this is just a few hours later), as prices may have moved.
-This is especially true for Prime Day, when the online retail giant drops new deals at different times of the day.
+So, even if you compared prices in the morning and found Amazon to be the cheapest retailer, it’s worth searching again when you actually want to buy the product (even if this is just a few hours later), as prices may have moved.
+This is especially true for Prime Day when the online retail giant drops new deals at different times of the day.

 Katy Phillips from Idealo (opens in new tab) comments: “Discounts are often put live in stages, meaning that the morning could be more expensive than the evening.”

-Amazon price tracker CamelCamelCamel (opens in new tab) will let you check how much products have been sold for previously.
+Amazon price tracker CamelCamelCamel (opens in new tab) will let you check the price that products have been sold for previously.
 If you find that your product has been advertised at the same price in the months prior to Amazon Prime Day, then flag this item as low priority for your seasonal shopping.

 Stick to Amazon products for the biggest discounts

-Nick Drewe, founder of discounts platform Deal.Town says: “The best discounts will probably be on Amazon's own lineup of hardware products on the homepage.
+Nick Drewe, founder of discounts platform Deal.Town (opens in new tab) says: “The best discounts will probably be on Amazon's own lineup of hardware products on the homepage.
 The Amazon Devices department will have some of the best discounts on products reviewed which they can first-handedly recommend.
-Items including Echo smart speakers and smart displays, Fire tablets, Fire Kindle ereaders, will most likely be on sale for much less than they usually retail for.
+Items including Echo smart speakers and smart displays, Fire tablets, and Fire Kindle e-readers, will most likely be on sale for much less than they usually retail for."

 If you find a product cheaper with another retailer, make sure you factor in any delivery costs.
 One of the perks of being a Prime member is that you won’t be charged a penny in delivery fees.

-So, if say an electric toothbrush is cheaper with Boots or Argos than it is with Amazon, check the delivery costs too so you’re comparing the overall price.
+So, if say an electric toothbrush is cheaper with Boots or Argos than it is with Amazon, check the delivery costs too so you’re comparing the total price.

-Also be mindful of how long delivery takes.
-For example, Amazon’s delivery could be quicker than a rival retailer.
+Also, be mindful of how long delivery takes if that's important to you.
+Amazon’s delivery could be quicker than a rival retailer.
 Check the returns policy too: can you return the item free of charge?
 How long do you have to decide before returning a product?

 Check out Amazon Warehouse and Outlet

-There’s also Amazon Warehouse (opens in new tab) and Amazon Outlet (opens in new tab).
-The Warehouse was designed for those who are happy to pay less for products that have previously been returned as they were unwanted purchases, the customer changed their mind or so on.
-The product will be in full working order after tests are carried out and even though it may have been used and the box could be damaged, you will benefit from an essentially new product at a fraction of the price.
+There’s also Amazon Warehouse (opens in new tab) and Amazon Outlet.
+Amazon Warehouse was designed for those who are happy to pay less for products that have previously been returned.
+They might be unwanted purchases, the customer changed their mind and so on.
+The product will be in full working order and even though it may have been used or the box could be damaged, you'll benefit from a product in great condition at a fraction of the price.